seriousben/seriousben.com/content/links/blockchains-considered-harmful-is-brute-force-processing-replacing-good-design.md

 ### TLDR

-Interesting discussion on HN regarding the impact a PoS would have over the current PoW <a href="https://news.ycombinator.com/item?id=15605753">https://news.ycombinator.com/item?id=15605753</a>
+Interesting discussion on HN regarding the impact a PoS would have over the current PoW [https://news.ycombinator.com/item?id=15605753](https://news.ycombinator.com/item?id=15605753)

 [Read more](https://www.sigarch.org/blockchains-considered-harmful-is-brute-force-processing-replacing-good-design/)